nepp2/regen/readme.md

 # Project structure

-## regen_core
+## compiler

 This directory contains the regen compiler and runtime

 ## regen_cli

 A CLI interface is implemented in this directory.
-It is separated so that `regen_core` does not depend on filesystem functions, and can eventually support wasm target.
+It is separated so that `compiler` does not depend on filesystem functions, and can eventually support wasm target.

 ## examples